Hume Dam: Hydroelectric power station

-The Hume Power Station is a 58 MW hydro-electric power station installed in the dam wall, and is primarily used for peak-load generation.
-The station has an average annual output of 220 GWh.
-The power station has two 29 MW turbines and is operated by Meridian Energy.
+The Hume Power Station is a 58 MW conventional hydroelectric power station installed in the dam wall, and is primarily used for peak-load generation.
+Operated by a subsidiary of the New Zealand-based Meridian Energy since 2017, the station has an average annual output of 220 GWh.
+The power station was completed in 1957 at a cost of A£2.1 million.
+Initially running two 25 MW turbines, they were each upgraded to 29 MW Kaplan-type turbines in 2000.
+Power is transmitted to both NSW and Victorian energy markets via two separate transmission linesa 132-kV line to Albury and a 66-kV line to Wodonga.

 In October 2012, a high voltage transformer at the power station caught fire, requiring more than fifty fire fighters who worked into the long hours of the night to put the blaze out.

-The power station was completed in 1957, running two 25 MW turbines.
-In 2000, these turbines were each upgraded to 29 MW.

 Etymology

 Originally named the Mitta Mitta Dam site, following representations from the Municipal Council of Albury, on 17 February 1920 the River Murray Commission decided to honour Hamilton Hume, who, in company with William Hovell, was one of the first Europeans to see and cross the Murray River in 1824.
 In 1920, the reservoir was named the Hume Reservoir and the dam adopted the name of the Hume Weir, the name given by the Victorian Place Names Committee.
 Following a proposal from Hume Shire Council, in 1996 both the NSW and Victorian governments agreed that the dam should be named the Hume Dam, and the reservoir be named Lake Hume.